Kotlin/api-guidelines/docs/topics/api-guidelines-minimizing-mental-complexity.md

 ### Use numeric types appropriately

 Kotlin defines a set of numeric types that you may use as part of your API.
-Here’s how to use them appropriately:
+Here's how to use them appropriately:

 * Use the `Int`,` Long` and `Double` types as arithmetic types.
 They represent values with which calculations are performed.
 * Avoid using arithmetic types for non-arithmetic entities.
 For example, if you represent an ID as a `Long` your users might be tempted to compare IDs, on the assumption they are assigned in order.
 This could lead to unreliable or meaningless results, or create dependencies on implementations that could change without warning.
 A better strategy is to define a specialized class for the ID abstraction.
-You could use [Inline value classes](https://kotlinlang.org/docs/inline-classes.html) to build such abstractions without affecting performance.
+You could use [Inline value classes](inline-classes.md) to build such abstractions without affecting performance.
 See the  [`Duration`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.time/-duration/) class for an example.
 * The `Byte`, `Float` and `Short` types are memory layout types.
 They are used to restrict the amount of memory available for storing a value, such as in caches or when transmitting data over a network.
 These types should only be used when the underlying data reliably fits within that type, and calculations are not required.
 * The unsigned integer types `UByte`, `UShort`, `UInt` and `ULong` should be used to utilize the full range of positive values available in a given format.
 They are suitable for scenarios requiring values beyond the range of signed types or for interoperability with native libraries.
-However, avoid using them in situations where the domain only requires [non-negative integers](https://kotlinlang.org/docs/unsigned-integer-types.html#non-goals).
+However, avoid using them in situations where the domain only requires [non-negative integers](unsigned-integer-types.md#non-goals).

 ## Consistency